1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 What if you were married, but your spouse is now an ex-spouse?
 Just because you're divorced doesn't mean you've lost the ability to get a benefit based on your former spouse's earnings record.
 You can still qualify to receive a benefit based on his or her record if you were married at least ten years, you are 62 or older, and single.

 Like a regular spousal benefit, you can get up to 50% of an ex-spouse's benefit -- less if you claim before full retirement age.
 And the beauty of it is that your ex never needs to know because you apply for the benefit directly through the Social Security Administration.
 Taking a benefit on your ex's record has no effect on his or her benefit or the benefit of your ex's new spouse.
 And unlike a regular spousal benefit, if your ex qualifies for benefits but has yet to apply, you can still take a benefit on the ex's record if you have been divorced for at least two years.

-Note: Ex-spouses can also take a survivor benefit if their ex has died first, and like any survivor benefit, it will be worth 100% of what the ex-spouse received.
+Note: Ex-spouses can also take a survivor benefit if their ex has died first, and like any survivor benefit, it will be worth up to 100% of what the ex-spouse received.
 If you remarry after age 60, you will still be eligible for the survivor benefit.

 Once you hit full retirement age, you can choose to wait to take your benefit.
 There's a big bonus to delaying your claim -- your benefit will grow by 8% a year up until age 70.
 Any cost-of-living adjustments will be included, too, so you don't forgo those by waiting.

 While a spousal benefit doesn't include delayed retirement credits, the survivor benefit does.
 By waiting to take his benefit, a high-earning husband, for example, can ensure that his low-earning wife will receive a much higher benefit in the event he dies before her.
 That extra income of up to 32% could make a big difference for a widow whose household is down to one Social Security benefit.